-If the tenant and the Property Manager cannot agree on the amount or costs that should be taken out of the bond, then either the tenant or the Property Manager (or both) can make an application to the Tenancy Tribunal.
+If the tenant and the property manager cannot agree on the amount or costs that should be taken out of the bond, then either the tenant, property manager (or both) can make an application to the Tenancy Tribunal.
 (There is an application fee of \$20.44 for mediation).

 The application will then be given to a mediator, who will contact the parties involved and set up a time for a mediation, which may be by phone or in person.
-Both the Property Manager and tenant will be able to discuss the claim being made on the bond and, with the mediator's help, may be able to reach a mutually agreeable outcome.
+Both the property manager and tenant will be able to discuss the claim being made on the bond and, with the mediator's help, may be able to reach a mutually agreeable outcome.
 The mediator will then write an order as to how the bond is to be paid out.
 This order is binding as a court order.
 If no settlement is reached in mediation, the application will be set down for a hearing in the Tenancy Tribunal.